hoed/tripsynergy-hub/README.md

 **URL**: https://tripsynergy-hub.lovable.app

-## How can I edit this code?

-There are several ways of editing your application.

-**Use Lovable**

-Simply visit the [Lovable Project](https://lovable.dev/projects/d7c262ed-2caf-4abc-b3b4-8b0294929eda) and start prompting.

-Changes made via Lovable will be committed automatically to this repo.

 **Use your preferred IDE**

 If you want to work locally using your own IDE, you can clone this repo and push changes.
 Pushed changes will also be reflected in Lovable.